prashver/nlp-driven-video-summarizer-and-insight-tool/README.md

 - Enter the copied video url in the url input field.
 - Click on Process.
-- Wait for some time and your desired results will get printed along with the audio conversion of video.
+- Wait for some time and your desired results will get displayed on web page and, also get saved in directory.

 https://github.com/user-attachments/assets/2811d3b4-1cdd-4219-a7cc-dcb46a32342e